Suneethk16/Digit_Recognition_Using_CNN/README.md

 # Digit_Recognition_Using_CNN
 * This project uses a simple Convolutional Neural Network (CNN) implemented using TensorFlow/Keras to classify handwritten digits from the MNIst Dataset.
-* The model is trained and saved, and a separate script is provided to make predictions on custom images.
+* The model is trained and saved, and a separate code is provided to make predictions on custom images.

 # Train Model
 Train_Model.py - Run this code to train and save the CNN Model.